emcrisostomo/latency-simulation/blog-post.md

 ### Where determinism fits in

-Determinism does not eliminate cost: it **bounds it**.
+Determinism does not eliminate cost; it **bounds** it.

 - Deterministic retries cap variance.
 - Correlated or unbounded retries amplify it.

-The key distinction is not that "retries are bad", but **where the retry occurs and how correlated it is**.

-A useful rule of thumb is the following:
+A useful rule of thumb:

-> **Retries outside the queue attack arrivals.
+> **Retries outside the queue attack arrivals.**
-> Retries inside the queue stretch the tail.**
+> **Retries inside the queue stretch the tail.**

-Kingman's law does not forbid us to use retries.
-It simply tells you **which bill they add to**.
+Kingman's law does not forbid retries.
+It just tells you **which bill they add to**.

----

 ## Thread Pools vs Async: Physics Still Applies

-Async systems don’t eliminate queueing.
+Async systems do not eliminate queueing.
 They relocate it.

-- Thread pools have visible queues
+- Thread pools have visible queues.
-- Async systems have implicit queues (buffers, schedulers, event loops)
+- Async systems have implicit queues (buffers, schedulers, event loops).

-Kingman's law applies equally to:
+Kingman's law applies equally to blocking threads, asynchronous pipelines, coroutines, and virtual threads.

-- Blocking threads.
-- Asynchronous pipelines.
-- Coroutines.
-- Virtual threads.

 If a resource is finite and shared, it queues.
 Full stop.

 > **Async changes how you pay for waiting, not whether you pay.**

----

 ## Capacity Planning Without Superstition

 A sane capacity-planning loop looks like this:

-1. Identify the bottleneck
+1. Identify the bottleneck.
-2. Measure mean service time
+2. Measure mean service time.
-3. Measure arrival and service variability
+3. Measure arrival and service variability.
-4. Pick a utilization target intentionally
+4. Pick a utilization target intentionally.
-5. Decide whether the resulting latency is acceptable
+5. Decide whether the resulting latency is acceptable.

 Not:

-> “Let’s stay under 20% CPU.”
+> "Let's stay under 20% CPU.”

 But:

-> “At 75% utilization, expected queueing delay is 3× service time.
+> "At 75% utilization, expected queueing delay is 3× service time.
 Is that acceptable?”

 That is engineering.

----

 ## The Cultural Shift This Enables

 Once teams internalize this:

-- utilization stops being scary
+- Utilization stops being scary.
-- variance stops being shameful
+- Variance stops being shameful.
-- latency becomes explainable
+- Latency becomes explainable.

 You move from:

-> “Why is prod flaky?”
+> "Why is prod flaky?”

 to:

-> “We’re at 78% utilization with high variance.
+> "We're at 78% utilization with high variance.
 This is expected.”

-That’s not lowering standards.
+That is not lowering standards.
+It is raising understanding.
-That’s raising understanding.

----

 ## Final Thought

-Latency variance is not a sign that our system is broken.
+Latency variance is not a sign that your system is broken.

-It is a sign that our system is **alive, shared, and doing useful work**.
+It is a sign that your system is **alive, shared, and doing useful work**.

 The goal of engineering is not to eliminate variance.
 Our job is to understand it well enough that it stops surprising us.

 When variance surprises you, you page people.
-When it doesn’t, you plan.
+When it doesn't, you plan.

 That difference is not tooling.
 It is literacy.